imagine6/gifcities2/README.md

   * [Routing with Flask](https://www.rithmschool.com/courses/flask-fundamentals/routing-with-flask)
   * [Requests Quickstart](http://docs.python-requests.org/en/master/user/quickstart/)

-3. Before moving on, make sure to create a developer account and [request an API key](https://tenor.com/gifapi/documentation) from Tenor.
+3. Before moving on, make sure to create a developer account and [request an API key](https://tenor.com/gifapi/documentation).
    In `views.py` replace "Your API Key" with your actual API key in the code.

 ## The Challenge - Integrate Tenor's GIF Search API